 Your charitable giving contributes to excellent health care.
 A planned gift for the future creates a legacy to ensure the best health care for generations to come.
-By leaving a planned gift to London Health Sciences Foundation (LHSF) in support of London Health Sciences Centre (LHSC), you will be part of our Donors for Tomorrow Society - and the special people who make a commitment to building bridges to a healthy future.
+By leaving a planned gift to London Health Sciences Foundation (LHSF) in support of London Health Sciences Centre (LHSC), you will be part of our Donors for Tomorrow Society.

 NOTE: When you are doing any kind of estate or legacy giving it is always helpful to reference our Charitable Registration Number 89478-1475-RR0001 to eliminate any confusion.

 For your convenience, we have outlined below the types of Planned Giving methods:

 Bequests are gifts made through your Will.
 You can leave a specific amount of money, a piece of property or a portion of your estate residue.
 Since you can claim up to 100% of your income on your final tax return and carry back any excess to the previous year, the tax relief created by an estate gift can be significant.
 The cost for an experienced estate lawyer to create a well-drafted, valid Will is small, given the peace of mind provided by knowing it is done properly.

 The most flexible wording is to leave your gift "to London Health Sciences Foundation for its general purposes."
 Alternately, you may designate your gift to a specific area, in which case we can work with your lawyer to create the correct wording.
 Most importantly, sharing your intentions will allow us to thank and recognize you now, while also allowing us to plan for the future.